dotnet/csharplang/proposals/low-level-struct-improvements.md

     {
         RS rs = new RS(ref parameter);

-        // Error: the CreateRS method is not annotated as [RefFieldsEscape] hence the
+        // Error: the CreateRS method is not annotated as [RefFieldEscapes] hence the
         // safe-to-escape scope of `rs` is the current method. return rs;

-        // The RS(int[]) constructor is NOT marked as [RefFieldsEscape] hence it cannot capture
+        // The RS(int[]) constructor is NOT marked as [RefFieldEscapes] hence it cannot capture
         // any arguments by ref.
 It is implicitly safe-to-escape to calling method by all of our
         // existing rules
         return new RS(new int[1]);
     }

-    [RefFieldsEscape]
+    [RefFieldEscapes]
     static RS CreateRS2(ref int parameter)
     {
         RS rs = new RS(ref parameter);

-        // Okay: the CreateRS2 method is annotated as [RefFieldsEscape] hence the safe-to-escape
+        // Okay: the CreateRS2 method is annotated as [RefFieldEscapes] hence the safe-to-escape
         // scope of `rs` is the min of the ref-safe-to-escape scope of all ref / in arguments.
 In
         // this case that is simply `parameter` return rs;